Enterprise-CMCS/cmcs-eregulations/cdk-eregs/bootstrap/README.md

 In order for our CDK scripts to reliably deploy/create AWS resources, we need to keep our CDK stacks up to date.

-We decided we wanted to do this automatically via cron'd Github Action, but found it wasn't possible to do this using standard bootstrap procedure because we are relying on a CMS-specific `template.yaml`.
+We decided to do this via a GitHub Action, but found it wasn't possible using standard bootstrap procedure because we rely on a CMS-specific `template.yaml`.
 By diffing the CMS `template.yaml` with the [default one from CDK](https://github.com/aws/aws-cdk/blob/main/packages/aws-cdk/lib/api/bootstrap/bootstrap-template.yaml), we found it was feasible to create a script (`update_template.py`) that attempts to automatically apply those needed changes to the default template.

 From there, we can automate the bootstrap update procedure.
+We decided to run this update periodically on request, instead of automatically on a recurring schedule, to make it easier to check for any breaking changes or other impacts to our deployment process.

 ## Prerequisites